Curriculum Vitae Erik van Sebille

 Dr Erik van Sebille

-- Lecturer in Oceanography and Climate Change at the Grantham Institute and Department of Physics at Imperial College London
+- Associate Professor in Oceanography and Climate Change at the Institute for Marine and Atmospheric Research, Department of Physics, Utrecht University in The Netherlands

 Main research interests

 - The pathways and time scales on which ocean currents carry water, heat, nutrients, plankton and plastic around the ocean, and the impact of climate change on these pathways.

 - 2017 - present: Associate Professor at the at the Institute for Marine and Atmospheric Research at Institute for Marine and Atmospheric Research, Department of Physics, Utrecht University in The Netherlands.
 Working on pathways and connections between ocean basins using Lagrangian trajectories, and their impact on climate.

 - 2011 - 2015: Faculty staff member at the Climate Change Research Centre at the University of New South Wales, Sydney, Australia (first five moths as a post-doc).

 - 2005 - 2009: PhD student in the Physical Oceanography group at IMAU,

 supervised by Prof Peter Jan van Leeuwen and Prof Will de Ruijter.
 Resulted in a

 dissertation entitled Assessing Agulhas leakage, of which all six research chapters are published in peer-reviewed journals.